Medium/opensource/ocla-1.0.md

 ### Terms

-1. "The Agreement" -- This document.
+1. "The Agreement" &mdash; This document.

-2. "You" / "Your" -- The person signing The Agreement.
+2. "You" / "Your" &mdash; The person signing The Agreement.

-3. "The Obvious Corporation" -- The company which manages the projects in question.
+3. "The Obvious Corporation" &mdash; The company which manages the projects in question.
 The company's website is at <http://obvious.com/>.

-4. "Project" / "Projects" -- Open source projects being managed by The Obvious Corporation.
+4. "Project" / "Projects" &mdash; Open source projects being managed by The Obvious Corporation.
 The projects may all be found at
    <https://github.com/Obvious> with an overview at
    <https://github.com/Obvious/open-source>.

-5. "Contribution" / "Contributions" -- Code, content, and ideas that are meant to be integrated into Projects.
+5. "Contribution" / "Contributions" &mdash; Code, content, and ideas that are meant to be integrated into Projects.
 A Contribution may take the form of an issue (bug report) or a pull request (suggestion to integrate content) filed with a Project.
 A Contribution might also just be an email or other more general communication intended to be received by one of The Contributors.

-6. "The Contributors" -- Those people and corporations that provide Contributions.
+6. "The Contributors" &mdash; Those people and corporations that provide Contributions.

-7. "License" / "Licenses" -- The terms under which Projects are licensed.
+7. "License" / "Licenses" &mdash; The terms under which Projects are licensed.
 Each Project may have a different License.
 In any case, the License for a given Project is clearly identified in the documentation for that Project.

-8. "The Users" -- Those people, projects, and companies which make use of the Projects.
+8. "The Users" &mdash; Those people, projects, and companies which make use of the Projects.
 Making use of a Project includes (but is not limited to) compiling and/or running its content, taking some action which causes its content to be used, copying its content, distributing its content, modifying its content, and even taking its content and/or ideas for a less direct purpose.

 ### Agreement Per Se